 Animal-loving toddlers will be in seventh heaven at Swithens Farm, with a whole menagerie of adorable creatures to meet and pet.
 They have everything from donkeys to goats and pigs in the fields outside, with baby lambs, guinea pigs and even meerkats indoors.
 After you’ve finished exploring the farm, treat the little ones to a toastie or a milkshake in the cafe, or a go on to the soft play space inside.

-Sensory Space Leeds, 1a Haddon Hall, Backfield Road, Leeds, West Yorkshire, LS4 2JT.
-Entry is £3.50 across the board.
+Domi Domingo Hub, 1a Haddon Hall, Backfield Road, Leeds, West Yorkshire, LS4 2JT.
+Sensory Sessions are £4.

 Tropical World has a heap of species and activities on offer – all split into different habitat zones.
 Check out the hot and humid Butterfly House first for insects of every colour, before marvelling at the stingrays, crocodiles and clownfish at the Aquarium.
 Next up is Topical World’s most popular attraction, the mischievous meerkats in the Desert, before the dark of the Nocturnal Zone where you can meet the bats and armadillos.

 Tropical World, Princes Avenue, Roundhay Park, Leeds, West Yorkshire LS8 1DF.
 Entry is free for under 5’s, children between 5 and 15 are £3.50 and adults £7.

 Baby massage has long been used as a way of soothing tiny tots, but baby yoga is perfect for toddlers too.
 One session offers a day’s worth of parental interaction, which means better nap times and a stronger bond between you and your baby.
 You start with simple stretches for both mum and baby, before gentle muscle stimulation and cuddles.
 If you’re feeling up to it, parents can try out some longer yoga poses too.